-Does Your Banner Fly High?
+Does Your Vinyl Banner Fly High?

-Banners are large!
 Banner printing requires a bit more care in preparation.
 Consider the size of the banner, whether you’re getting grommets and/or pole pockets and the physical location of where the banners will be placed.

-Don’t use web graphics.
 Since You need high resolution images, make sure that your jpg, png or tiff at least 150 dpi at the final image size.
 Avoid gif or bmp files.
 They don’t contain enough color information for good results.
 While have the capability of increasing the resolution of an image, not all images up-scale well.
 It’s best to begin with high resolution images at the size they will print on the banner.

-Do use vector graphics.
 Vector graphics can be resized without loss of resolution are the best option for large graphics.

-Don’t forget about bleeds.
+Bleeds?
+What is that?
 If your artwork extends to the edges of your banner, your artwork needs to extend at least 1/4” past the trim size of the banner.
 This prevents cutting variations from giving you unexpected results.

 We can convert RGB mode to CMYK “on the fly” but the conversion can change some colors.